nictelopez/nictelopez/README.md

 - 🌱 I’m currently learning **JavaScript, Azure, PowerBI (and German too)**

-- 👯 I’m looking to collaborate on **the creation of web pages using APIs**
+- 👯 I’m looking to collaborate on **the creation of web pages using APIs, and landing pages**

 - 👨‍💻 All of my projects are available at [nictelopez.netlify.app](nictelopez.netlify.app)